 Hello and welcome to Wisdom Elements,

 Over a decade ago, my life was turned upside down by a mysterious illness, which led to varying degrees of poor health for over a decade.
 I never discovered the cause of my illness, but it did set in motion a longing for a cure which never came.
 A visit to an army of health professionals yielded few answers, and instead, prompted important questions like, given what we now know about the mind-body connection, did my state of mind cause my anxiety or was my body wired to be highly sensitive?
 Did that anxiety reduce my body’s capacity to protect itself from viruses and bacteria, and it’s ability to self heal?

 I discovered, through challenging, introspective work, that as a child, I’d developed the belief that making mistakes was unacceptable, and by association, I must have been too.
-In my young mind, I equated love with doing things right, the first time.
+In my young mind, I equated being loved, with doing things right, and doing it right the first time.
 My subconscious mind developed people-pleasing tendencies and an obsessive desire for perfection, in myself and in others.
 The result was anxiety.
 But I couldn’t name that horrible feeling of fear, every time I attempted something new, or why I felt so bad when things went wrong.
 It wasn’t until I could lay claim to being an anxious person that I could see how this mindset had run my life, and led to me getting sick.
 My poor adrenal glands could only take so much.

 I’d gone from a super confident career woman to someone who could barely leave the house, lest I have a panic attack in the middle of a supermarket isle.
-My world went from Mega Huge to the size of a shrivelled up raisin.
+My world went from mega huge to the size of a shrivelled up raisin.